JulGras/Airbnb/README.md

-# Analysing real world Airbnb data
+# Analysing real world Airbnb data and making predictions
-to be filled step by step ...
+to be filled step by step